BOJIT/BOJIT.github.io/src/routes/(content)/musings/Time_In_SEA.svelte.md

 In Dyson, especially in research, we have a tendency to try and own every part of our product assemblies.
 Everything from motor control software to tooling design is done in-house.
 This does have some advantages: we can often optimise a product to be at the very limit of performance that we can achieve in a consumer-grade product.
 The _trade-off_ is that we often take longer to develop products, as we have to gain the relevant expertise across all new disciplines.

 The Contract Manufacturers in China seem to operate very differently.
 They have a huge network of different suppliers in close proximity, so they can subcontract out large portions of the work to other manufacturers who have that specific domain expertise.
-The key to make this work is having clear specifications and interface documentation; something that Dyson is investing in heavily at the moment by incorporating more systems engineering within our development teams.
+The key to make this work is having clear specifications and interface documentation; something that Dyson is investing in heavily at the moment by incorporating more Systems Engineering within our development teams.

 Of course I shouldn't ignore the work culture differences.
 While even in Malaysia the work pace is faster than what I experienced in the UK, it paled in comparison to the attitudes of the teams in Zhuhai.
 Engineers would regularly be working late into the night to fix production issues: Even in just the three days I spent there, I was frankly knackered by the pace of the work!